mattermost/docs/source/administration/prev-config-settings.rst

 This button resets the configuration settings by reloading the settings from the disk.
 The server will still need to be restarted if a setting requiring server restart was changed.

-The workflow for failover without downing the server is to change the database line in the ``config.json`` file, click **Reload Configuration from Disk** then click **Recycle Database Connections** in the Advanced > Database section.
+The workflow for failover without downing the server is to change the database line in the ``config.json`` file, click **Reload Configuration from Disk** then click **Recycle Database Connections** in the **Advanced > Database** section.

 Purge All Caches
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This button purges all the in-memory caches for sessions, accounts and channels.
+This button purges all the in-memory caches for sessions, accounts, and channels.
 Deployments using High Availability will attempt to purge all the servers in the cluster.
 Purging the caches may adversely impact performance.

 ________